-A “Pet Valu” franchisee in Ontario claimed that sales were declining, so she terminated the Franchise Agreement.
-After termination of the agreement, her husband established a competing “Pet Stuff” business nearby.
-When a…more
+A “Pet Valu” franchisee in Ontario claimed that sales were declining, so the owner tried to escape her franchise agreement.
+After termination of the agreement, her husband established a competing “Pet Stuff” business nearby…more

 This profile may constitute attorney advertising.
 Prior results do not guarantee a similar outcome.
 Any correspondence with this profile holder does not constitute a client/attorney relationship.
 Neither the content on this profile nor transmissions between you and the profile holder through this profile are intended to provide legal or other advice or to create an attorney-client relationship.